 If it will fit, the side of salmon can be cooked whole.
 If it won’t, just cut it in half.
 The thinner edges will be a little more cooked than the middle, so share out different sections when serving.
 This is a wonderful summer centrepiece.
+For a more classic hot smoked salmon flavour, free to experiment with a few woodchips.

 Brush the salmon fillet all over with a little olive oil and lay on a baking tray.
 Season generously with salt and pepper, then top with the shallots, lemon zest and the chopped herb stalks.
 Leave to marinate for a bit before lighting the EGG.